Article 1 Definitions

 19.1 These General Conditions, all Offers, Assignments and other agreements concluded between the parties will be governed by Dutch law, irrespective of the Principal’s domicile and/or nationality and irrespective of the place of delivery of the Products and/or the performance of the Work.

-19.2 The Court of Den Haag, the Netherlands, will have exclusive jurisdiction to hear and decide on any disputes arising from these General Conditions and/or Offers and/or Assignments and/or other agreements concluded between the parties.
+19.2 The Court of the Hague, the Netherlands, will have exclusive jurisdiction to hear and decide on any disputes arising from these General Conditions and/or Offers and/or Assignments and/or other agreements concluded between the parties.

 A copy of the full General Conditions will be sent to you free of charge on request